Orthokeratology for Athletes

 To find out if you're a good candidate for ortho-k, look for an eye care practitioner who specializes in the procedure.
-A link to an online directory of optometrists and contact lens specialists who perform ortho-k can be found on our eye doctor locator page.
+You'll find optometrists, ophthalmologists and other eye care providers, including contact lens specialists who perform ortho-k, on our eye doctor locator page.

 Why Ortho-k Might Be Ideal for Certain Athletes